Raymond Rushabiro

 Raymond Rushabiro is a Ugandan film actor, and stage actor.
 He broke through in his acting career with Uganda's most famous stage group, the Ebonies, appearing in a number of their plays.
 Rushabiro is also seen in Kweezi Kaganda's Any cow will do alongside former Namasagali old students that was shown at the National Theater of Uganda.
-His first cinema appearance was as Kasirivu in the movie Bala Bala Sese directed by Lukyamuzi Bashir.
-He is also appeared in supporting roles in the 2016 Ugandan film The Only Son, Situka (2015) and as a patriarch of the Muwonge family in 5 @Home on Fox Life.
+His first cinema appearance was as Kasirivu in the movie Bala Bala Sese (2015) directed by Lukyamuzi Bashir.
+He has also appeared in supporting roles in the 2016 Ugandan film The Only Son (as Uncle), Situka (2015) and as a patriarch of the Muwonge family in 5 @Home on Fox Life (2015-2018).
 He worked on other films and television series including Freedom (2016), Girl from Mparo (2016) and Kyaddala (2019).